rahji/pcbmilling/content/docs/gerbers/eagle.md

 ### Download the CAM Processor Job File

 To make the export process simpler, I have created a CAM Processor job file.
-[Download it here](/pcbmilling/assets/bottom_outline_drill.cam) before continuing.
+[Download it here](/pcbmilling/assets/bottom_outline_drill_mirrored.cam) before continuing.
+This file is configured to mirror the Gerber and drill file outputs.
+(For non-mirrored output, [use this file instead](/pcbmilling/assets))

 ### Export the Gerber and Drill Files